Meet The Team

 Grants & Fundraising Officer

 Hi, I’m Liz.
-I started out as Charity Coordinator at Peeps in 2021 and have recently moved to my new role of Grants & Fundraising Officer.
+I started out as Charity Coordinator at Peeps in 2021 and have recently moved from my role as Grants & Fundraising Officer to look after the Family Inclusion & Support Worker role, following Anne’s retirement.

 I was a secondary school teacher for 12 years including the roles of Head of Department and Head of Year, before leaving to become full time mum / carer to my beautiful daughter Neve.